girirajanlab/CN_Learn/README.md

 **4) Exome capture probes:** Name the file with the list of exome capture probes as **exome_capture_targets.bed** and place the file in the **/source/** directory inside the CN_Learn repository that was just cloned.

-**Important Note:** Make sure the file is **tab separated** with the first three columns being Chromosome, Start Position and End Position.
+**Important Note:** Make sure that the file is **tab separated** with the first three columns being Chromosome, Start Position and End Position.

 **5) List of validated CNVs:** Place the file named **validated_cnvs.txt** in the source directory.